 April Carrillo is an assistant professor of criminal justice at the University of South Dakota.
 Her research centers on the treatment of LGBTQ+ folks in the criminal legal system, with a focus on transgender people.

 Dr. Oni Blackstock is the founder and director of Health Justice, a consultancy firm that works with health-related organizations on centering anti-racism.
 She is a primary care and HIV physician and serves as an attending physician at Harlem Hospital Center in New York.

 Tonia Poteat is an associate professor of social medicine, core faculty in the Center for Health Equity Research and a clinical provider certified in HIV medicine and gender-affirming medical care.

 AC Dumlao is a queer/bi+ transgender non-binary activist and educator who focuses on centering and uplifting underrepresented communities.
-Dumlao is the program manager at the Transgender Legal Defense & Education Fund (TLDEF) and the creator of the Facebook social justice community page “Call Me They.
+Dumlao is the chief of staff at Athlete Ally, an organization that educates athletic communities on supporting LGBTQ athletes.

 Suyapa Portillo Villeda is an associate professor in Chicana/o Latina/o Transnational Studies at Pitzer College.
 Her work broadly focuses on social movements in Central America with a focus on Honduras.

 Imara Jones is the creator of TransLash Media, a cross-platform journalism, personal storytelling and narrative project that aims to shift the current culture of hostility toward transgender people in the

 Margaret Russell is an associate professor of constitutional law at California’s Santa Clara University.
 She specializes in constitutional law, civil rights and civil liberties, as well as freedom of speech, racial equality, sexual orientation equality, and the Supreme Court.